✦ Mysuru · Est. 2010

 Supporting the education of the girl-child through targeted donations and reading empowerment programmes, with a focus on women's voices in literature and life.

-When Mysuru Needed Us,
+When Mysuru Needs Us, We Are There

 2018